pridendokanga/marketmindz/README.md

 By focusing on these insights and strategies, MarketMindz can optimize future marketing efforts and better meet the needs of their evolving customer base.

-## Proposed Solution

-To address these requirements, we propose developing a Power BI report that connects to a star schema database.
-This solution will enable the client to visualize and explore their data interactively.

 ### Key Features

 1. **Data Visualizations**:
-   - Utilize a variety of Power BI visualizations such as charts, cards, and key influencers visuals to effectively display data insights.
+   -Variety of Power BI visualizations such as charts, cards, and key influencers visuals to effectively display data insights.

 2. **Interactive Filters**:
-   - Implement visual filters including slicers and dropdowns to allow users to explore data by Campaign, Product, and Customer ID.
+   - Visual filters including slicers and dropdowns to allow users to explore data by Campaign, Product, and Customer ID.

 ### Architectural Design - Star Schema![Star Schema](https://github.com/user-attachments/assets/3bf18b42-d65e-459f-850b-16194c30501f)